 Below are common symptoms of a bad and failing alternator:

 In a weak charging system, you will see the dashboard lights and headlights dim at idle but become brighter when the engine is revved.
-This issue can be caused by a weak alternator, failing battery, poor battery connection or loose serpentine belt.
+This issue can be caused by a weak alternator, a failing battery, a poor battery connection, or a loose serpentine belt.
 A buzzing or whining sound from the alternator is another symptom of failing alternators.
 This could be caused by a faulty bearing inside the alternator.

-Most common alternator problem include worn contact rings, worn carbon brushes, or a failing voltage regulator.
-Rebuilding the alternator, the bearings, voltage regulator, brushes and some smaller should are typically replaced with new ones.
+The most common alternator problems include worn contact rings, worn carbon brushes, or a failing voltage regulator.
+Rebuilding the alternator, the bearings, voltage regulator, brushes, and some smaller should are typically replaced with new ones.